EasonXeu/go-web-demo/README.md

 + This sample uses the classical MVC pattern
 + This sample uses interface-based programming pattern
 + This sample uses wire tool to perform Dependency Injection
++ This sample uses Testify and Mockery to perform test cases